Help Cut Red Tape: Five Reviews to Simplify Federal Regulations

 Questions Being Asked (5)

-1. What regulatory challenges or red tape hinder project reviews?
+1. What regulatory challenges or red tape have you experienced with project reviews?

-2. What regulatory pathways delay new or innovative products getting to market?
+2. What delays or complexities have you faced getting products to market?

-3. What reporting, data collection, or administrative processes create barriers to business productivity?
+3. What reporting, data collection, or administrative requirements are hindering your business productivity?

-4. What regulatory irritants or inefficiencies impact the border and international trade?
+4. What regulatory irritants or inefficiencies have you experienced at the border?

-5. How can regulatory service delivery be made more transparent, efficient, and predictable?
+5. How could regulatory service delivery be more transparent, efficient, or predictable?